 But not all wines are made to be matured.
 In fact, most wines – more than 95% – are not meant age, and storing them in even the most pristine cellaring conditions will result only in a sealed bottle of vinegar.
 So what does makes for an age-worthy wine?

 Determining whether or not a wine will last is not an exact science, but there are four traits oenophiles generally look for to determine aging potential.

 - Acidity: Wine loses acidity over time, so those with higher acidity tend to last longer.

 - Tannin: A wine with well-balanced tannins will ‘smooth out’ over time as they break down, so those with higher tannins tend to age better.
 A note of caution, though: if the wine is not well-balanced to begin with it will never improve over time.

 - Alcohol: Alcohol’s role in aging is something of an enigma.
 In most cases, it’s the primary catalyst that causes a wine to break down, and yet it also acts as a stabiliser in higher amounts.
-As such, wines below 13.5% ABV or above 15% (as is the case for fortified wines and some dry whites) have better aging potential.
+As such, wine alcohol percentage below 13.5% ABV or above 15% (as is the case for fortified wines and some dry whites) have better aging potential.

 - Sugar: Residual sugar is an oft-overlooked component because of the popularity of aging dry wines.
 However, the longest-lived wines tend to be sweet varieties, such as Sauternes and Riesling.

 The technique, style and even geographical location of a winemaker can have a big impact on a wine’s aging potential.
 Before buying, look into the producer’s history – a healthy track record of solid winemaking and multiple successful vintages is usually a good indication that they know what they’re doing.
 Inexperienced winemakers with little understanding of oenology are not well-positioned to create long-lasting wines.